The Ryder Cup ‘Riddle’, can the American task force solve it?

 The USA inevitably starts the bi-annual Ryder Cup with the strongest team but often fails to make it count.
 You can see their superiority by studying the World Rankings.
 These rankings are the best measure that we have and with many Europeans playing some of their golf on US tour; the rankings should be a satisfactory measure.

 American dominance in the world rankings is not surprising as the American Professionals are developed from a pool of about 25 million golfers, with golf a well-established sport in the USA.
 The UK and Ireland, also well-established in golf, has around 4 million golfers and the remainder of Europe where golf is still developing has almost 3 million.
-It is clear that something other than numbers and statistics affect this tournament.
+It is clear that something other than numbers and statistics affects this tournament.
 Recent results have left American officials and players determined to solve this mystery.

 Why then have the European Team won 8 of the last 10 tournaments?
 Why was the last defeat at Gleneagles in Scotland so decisive, 16.5 points to 12.5?